AadilShahDev/MultiGen-AI/README.md

 # MultiGen-AI
-All in One AI project includes Chatbot, Image Gen, OCR, TTS, Voice to text
+All in One AI project includes Chatbot, Image Gen, OCR, TTS, Voice to text with different models